andreamoleri/DataArchitecture/Relazione.md

 ```

 Additionally, a dedicated Collection for Courses can be established, wherein the courses inserted within the Student
 Document are represented in a separate document as demonstrated below.
-In the provided data modeling scenario,
+In the provided data representation scenario,
 the Student Document represents individual student profiles, containing comprehensive information such as student details,
 contact information, emergency contacts, enrolled courses, and other relevant data.
 Within the Student Document,
 a nested array named "courses" is included, which holds references to the courses taken by the student.